Don Williams Volume One: Content

 At the time the album was released, the Nashville sound featured more elaborate orchestral arrangements, but Don Williams Volume One caught on.

 In addition to producing the album, Reynolds contributed the song "I Recall a Gypsy Woman" written along with Bob McDill and Williams.
 While not initially released as a single in 1973, the song was released as the B-side from the Don Williams Volume Two album single "Atta Way Go", and as a single in the UK in 1976, where it became a minor hit.

 Bob McDill had a hand in writing three of the album's songs, including the final song on the album, "Amanda", which was also included as the B-side on his number-12 hit "Come Early Morning".
 Williams' version reached number 33 on the Billboard Hot Country Singles chart.

 When Williams died in 2017, his version of "Amanda" was singled out in his Rolling Stone obituary:“In giving voice to songs like ‘Good Ole Boys Like Me,’ ‘Lord, I Hope This Day Is Good’ and ‘Amanda,’ Don Williams offered calm, beauty, and a sense of wistful peace that is in short supply these days,” Country Music Hall of Fame and Museum CEO Kyle Young said in a statement Friday.
 “His music will forever be a balm in troublesome times.
 Everyone who makes country music with grace, intelligence, and ageless intent will do so while standing on the shoulders of this gentle giant.”The masters for both "Come Early Morning" and "Amanda," along with Williams' other recordings for JMI Records, were sold to ABC-Dot Records in 1974.

 Track listing

-All songs werre written by Don Williams, except where noted.
+All songs written by Don Williams, except where noted.